With Heaven's aid I have conquered for you a huge empire. But my life was too short to achieve the conquest of the world. note

 Indo-European center of commerce and learning for centuries (for example: Take the USA's Library of Congressnote

 , cross it with every prestigious educational institution in all of Europe and The Americas, steal every major artwork and architectural achievement ever constructed on those continents and dump in in ONE SPOT, then fill it with the population and commercial power of France-Germany and THEN you're getting somewhere).
 To get a sense of the destruction wrought, read that description again and then think of Baghdad and the surrounding region today.
 'Fertile Crescent' no longer, indeed.
+It's worth noting that Helagu Khan (the bloke who did all that) later got his ass kicked from the Muslim Khans of the Mongol Hordes, particularly Berke Khan.
+This civil war eventually ended with Nogai Khan, a Muslim, ending as the most powerful figure and kingmaker amongst the Mongolian tribes.

 Speaking of disproportionate population, in 2003 it was discovered that a y-chromosomal lineage found in about 8% of the population of Asia (and .5% of the entire world) probably came from him